Impossible (game show)

 Impossible (stylised as !mpossible) is a British television quiz show created by Hugh Rycroft and produced by Mighty Productions for BBC One.
-Hosted by Rick Edwards, the show has a maximum prize of £10,000, and features questions in which some answer choices are "impossible", or inconsistent with the given category.
+Hosted by Rick Edwards, the show has a maximum prize of £10,000 and features questions in which some answer choices are "impossible" or inconsistent with the given category.

 Episodes of Impossible are also seen in the United States on the over-the-top internet television services Plex, Xumo and The Roku Channel, with each looping episodes 24 hours a day on its own dedicated streaming channel.

 Gameplay

-With the exception of Round 2 (see below), all questions used on the show are multiple-choice, with at least one answer each of three different types – correct, wrong, and "impossible".
-The impossible answers are distinguished by being inconsistent with the premise of the question.
-For example, if the question were "Seoul is the capital of which Asian country?", the choices could be:
+With the exception of Round 2 (see below), all questions used on the show are multiple-choice with at least one answer each of three different types: correct, wrong or "impossible".
+The impossible answers cannot be correct and are distinguished by being inconsistent with the premise of the question.
+For example, if the question was "Which of these UK cities is the capital of Scotland?", the choices could be: